10/18-11/01

 10:00 AM - 11:00 AM

-The goal of our club is to break down disinformation in mass media.
-We want to create a space where people who prioritize fact and research over bias and disinformation can meet and discuss issues.
+Description: The goal of our club is to break down disinformation in mass media.
+We want to bridge the gap between the two primary political parties by creating a space where people who prioritize fact and research over bias and disinformation can meet and discuss issues.
+We want people to walk in and be ready to have their beliefs deconstructed.
 It is a safe space for discussion with others who are open to having their opinions and beliefs challenged and changed based on critical thinking, fact and reasoning.

 |